Kauhsa/makkyla-ansible/README.md

 - Create file `vault-key` to the root of this repository and set the Ansible vault key there.
 Ask Kauhsa about it.
 - Run `ansible-playbook -i inventories/makkyla full-install.yml --diff --vault-password-file vault-key --limit <machine ip>`.
-- Now we will get to the slightly janky part of this.
-Reboot and start Stepmania.
-It will not have the correct configuration yet - we just need to do this once to generate initial `Preferences.ini` and some other files.
+- Now we will get to the slightly janky part of this!
+Reboot the computer and Stepmania will start.
+It will not have the correct configuration yet though - we just need to do this once to generate initial `Preferences.ini` and some other files.
+So just close it.
-- Close Stepmania.
 It might be difficult, since you might not have proper key bindings to do that.
 I suggest connecting to the machine via SSH and executing `pkill stepmania`.
 - Run `ansible-playbook -i inventories/makkyla full-install.yml --diff --vault-password-file vault-key --limit <machine ip>` again.
 Reboot.
-- Copy your songs and courses to the `/home/stepmania/content` folder.
+- Copy your songs and courses to the `/home/stepmania/stepmania-content` folder.